 In addition, the College serves as the secondary landlord through a master lease with Steinman Communications to 26, first-year students at Steinman Lofts Apartments on West King St. (30-40 W. King St.) This agreement came into effect for the 2014-2015 academic year.
 Steinman Lofts is considered through the Clery Act to be "on-campus" housing, therefore Steinman Lofts is included in PCA&D's oncampus footprint.
-Since the 2015-2016 academic year, the College also controls 6 apartments housing 10 students at Stevens House Condominiums located at 10 S. Prince St. Although PCA&D serves as the landlord to the above mentioned first-year students, a majority of the student population lives in their own apartments within the City of Lancaster, or commutes to campus.
+Since the 2015-2016 academic year, the College also controls six apartments housing 10 students at Stevens House Condominiums located at 10 S. Prince St. Although PCA&D serves as the landlord to the above mentioned first-year students, a majority of the student population lives in their own apartments within the City of Lancaster, or commutes to campus.
+In fall, 2018 the College became the secondary landlord through a master lease with Warfel Construction to 23 students at North Market Street Apartments at 329 North Market St.